eisensafran/photon/README.md

 - csv export of the histogram data
 - image export of the histogram

+### Known issues
+- the quickinfo overlay is also displayed when the cursor hovers over the histogram
+- the SVG icon for the button "Messline setzen" (draw probe line) is not displayed at the moment
+- the histogram is currently not responsive to narrow screens
+- the icons in the `details`-section are too small/tiny

 ### Standalone app
 A standalone Electron-powered app is in very early alpha state [https://github.com/eisensafran/photon-electron](https://github.com/eisensafran/photon-electron).